-Qatar announces new MERS infectionAugust 27th, 2013 in Diseases, Conditions, Syndromes /
+Qatar announces new MERS infectionAugust 27, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Health authorities in Qatar announced the second confirmed case in a week of the MERS coronavirus in the Gulf state, with a 29-year-old man infected and in intensive care.

 The Qatari patient suffers from asthma and has been in contact with another patient infected with MERS.

 He is "in a critical condition and is under intensive care," the Supreme Health Council said in a statement late Monday.

 On August 20, the authorities announced the first infection in the Gulf state of a 59-year-old Qatari.

 Another Qatari national with the infection died in a London hospital on June 28.

 The virus has killed 47 people worldwide since September, 41 of them in Saudi Arabia which neighbours Qatar.

 MERS is considered a cousin of the SARS virus that erupted in Asia in 2003 and infected 8,273 people, nine percent of whom died.